Information For Ohio Motorcyclists: Your Risks, Your Rights

 Some people find it surprising that single-motorcycle crashes aren’t always the fault of the biker.
 Circumstances that may place fault on a third party include:

-- Defective highways: unmarked construction zones, dangerous potholes or other road hazards caused by negligence
+- Defective highways, including those with unmarked construction zones, dangerous potholes or other road hazards caused by negligence

 - Motorcycle defects